AlwaysBeCalm/FSND/projects/02_trivia_api/starter/backend/README.md

 - Returns:
-    1- an object which contains all the questions, and successfull saving message 2- or return an 422 error in case of failing in processing/saving the question.
+    1- an object which contains all the questions, and successfull saving message 2- or return an 422 error in case of failing in processing/saving the question. on seccessfull insertion
+{
+    "success": True,
+    "message": "Question saved successfully.",
+    "questions": [
+    {
+      "answer": "Agra",
+      "category": 3,
+      "difficulty": 2,
+      "id": 15,
+      "question": "The Taj Mahal is located in which Indian city?"
+    },
+    {
+      "answer": "Escher",
+      "category": 2,
+      "difficulty": 1,
+      "id": 16,
+      "question": "Which Dutch graphic artist\u2013initials M C was a creator of optical illusions?"
+    },
+    {
+      "answer": "Mona Lisa",
+      "category": 2,
+      "difficulty": 3,
+      "id": 17,
+      "question": "La Giaconda is better known as what?"
+    }, ... etc
+}
+or, on error 422 (failed insertion)
+{
+    "Message": "Unprocessable.",
+    "error": 422,
+}

 POST /questions/search/
 - Fetches the questions which contains the search term